Why active listening is important

 Why is active listening important?

-• You might learn something new
+You might learn something new

 If you are constantly talking instead of listening, then you don’t get the chance to learn something new from other people.
 This might be a new skill, new knowledge, or gaining a new perspective that can benefit you in the future.

-You can learn a lot about someone from watching their body language and by actively listening to other people.
+You can learn a lot about someone by watching their body language and by actively listening to other people.
 If you are too self-absorbed and feel the need to be talking all the time, then there’s not enough time to analyze other people’s behavior.

-• Listening to others broadens your mind
+Listening to others broadens your mind

 Taking in new information oftentimes challenges our current belief systems.
-You can choose to either neglect/ignore new, conflicting data, or to take it in.
+You can choose to either neglect/ignore new, conflicting data or to take it in.

 By neglecting this new information, we stay the same and static.
 And we know that there can be no growth without challenge.

-• To make good decisions
+To make good decisions

 Active listening is important to make rational, well-thought-out, and balanced decisions.
 That’s why we need all the information we can get.